 What insurance companies can you bill for massage?

 In many cases Automobile, VA Community Care Network (Optum), and Workers’ Compensation insurance will pay for therapeutic massage treatments.
 Most private insurance plans do not pay for massage services; if yours does we will be happy to provide the same billing services as well.
 Send us an email at email@example.com to get started!

 Do I need my physician’s approval for treatment?

 In order for any insurance to pay for services it must be prescribed by your treating physician or chiropractor.
-As part of your healthcare team, we will keep your physician apprised of all evaluations, treatment plans, and continued progress.
+As part of your healthcare team, we will keep your physician apprised of all evaluations, treatment plans, and continued progress when requested.

 What does my doctor have to write on the prescription?